 He said that, despite a blip around the Games where people temporarily take up a sport, there is no long-term legacy.

 "There's been no health legacy of the Olympics reported ever, but it's the perfect time to talk about human movement."

-Lisa Young, a physical activity specialist at the British Heart Foundation said: "Although we recognise the link between sedentary behaviour and poor health, we do advocate further research in this area to establish categorical statistics in relation to cardiovascular morbidity and mortality."
+Lisa Young, a physical activity specialist at the British Heart Foundation said: "Although we recognize the link between sedentary behavior and poor health, we do advocate further research in this area to establish categorical statistics in relation to cardiovascular morbidity and mortality."

 Is it time to Make Your Move?
 Find out about our new campaign promoting accessible, physical challenges for everyone here.

-This article was originally published on BBC News website.
+This article was originally published on the BBC News website.